 'Gold leaf paint' may mean a number of things, but it best describes an expensive gilding medium which is also known as 'shell gold' or occasionally 'tablet gold'.
 This is finely powdered gold mixed with a water-soluble binding medium and dried into a small lump.
 More details below!

 Shell gold, the original gold-leaf paint, is generally supplied as a small rectangular tablet of finely powdered real gold mixed with a little water-soluble binding medium.
 The tablet of gold is stuck down in a small round plastic pan using a neutral gum or glue.
 The whole lot is then wrapped in a small sheet of tissue and packed in a tiny box.
 (The example above has been well used, by me.)

 As you can imagine, shell gold is expensive.
-But it's extremely handy.
+But it's extremely useful and convenient.
 This kind of gold leaf paint has been used extensively over many centuries for book illumination in Western and Eastern cultures.
 Very fine shell gold can be used to create astonishingly delicate, shimmering detail over the top of paint which has already been applied.
 Because it's easier to use in small or detailed areas than leaf gold, it can often be found as part of a complex design or a series of thin gold lines.
 It's not generally used for large areas because it's even more expensive per square centimetre than real leaf gold.

 Shell gold comes in a variety of shades which in the UK at least are often romantically named in French: